Museum on Main Street

 - How do you participate as a citizen?

 Voices and Votes will be a springboard for discussions about those very questions and how they are reflected in local stories.
+Our democracy demands action, reaction, vision, and revision.
+From revolution and suffrage to civil rights and casting ballots, everyone in every community is part of this ever-evolving story – the story of democracy in America.

 Voices and Votes: Democracy in America is part of Museum on Main Street, a collaboration between the Smithsonian Institution and State Humanities Councils nationwide.
 It is based on an exhibition by the National Museum of American History.
 Support for Museum on Main Street has been provided by the United States Congress.